jglopezre/fem-advise-generator/README.md

 ### What I learned

  I was made this app for practicing hooks an custom hooks implementation, and for improving Atomic Design implementation on a React based project.
-I feel very confortable writing SASS code for styling, nested classes make coding more readable. like code below, where ```.actionButton``` is the class, but inside it has nested selector about the same class
+I feel very confortable writing SASS code for styling, nested classes make coding more readable. like code below, where ```.actionButton``` is the class, but inside it has nested selector about the same class.
-To see how you can add code snippets, see below:

 ```scss